IanMitc/rysk/README.md

 }
 ```

-- return Player with Auth Token.
-Can be saved in cookie or local storage.
-Adds player to system.
+- Returns a Player with Auth Token.

 #### Output: